w3c/wot/plugfest/2018-prague/preparation.md

   6. TD of devices are unregistered from Fujitsu Local Proxy manually, or using POSTMAN.
 (Sequence A.7)
 - Security Consideration
   - JSON Web Token (JWT) should be added, when you access to Panasonic servient.
+- Note
+  - Air conditioners (PanasonicAirConditionerP1 and PanasonicAirConditionerP2) don't support a parallel access, so an application should access these things in series.

 # 4 Schedule